Matthew Highton

 Matthew Highton is a British comedian and film-maker from Saddleworth known for his surreal storytelling.

 Performing since 2009, Highton has worked as both a solo act and as part of the alternative comedy collective Weirdos.
 He has taken several shows to the Edinburgh Festival Fringe, débuting in 2010.
 In 2014, Highton was also part of the cast for Knightmare Live, a stage version of the popular 90s children show Knightmare.

 As part of Weirdos, Highton co-wrote and directed their 2013's alternative Christmas Panto, The Colonel alongside Weirdos founder Adam Larter and directed 2014's A Christmas Tail.
 He also played Rufio in their 2012 stage re-production of Steven Spielberg's Hook.
 In 2012, Highton and Larter also put on Bowie Fest a spoof version of the V&A's 'Bowie Is' exhibit.
 In 2017, he played a hybrid of Donald Trump and Phil Collins, in Tony Law and Friends in the Battle for Icetopia.
 A collaboration between Weirdos and Tony Law unwisely set on the Alexandra Palace Ice Rink.
 The show went on to receive the 2018 Chortle Award for Event of the Year.

 Highton is a filmmaker, creating the online sketch show The Thinking Shower which he stars in alongside, amongst others, Fosters Comedy Award winner John Kearns.
-In 2014, he made his first short film Santageddon which starred several other UK comedians including Nick Helm, John Kearns, Gemma Whelan and Pat Cahill.
+In 2014, he made his first short film Santageddon which starred several other UK comedians including Kearns, Nick Helm, Gemma Whelan and Pat Cahill.
 He has a plethora of shorts and sketches to his name, working closely with many of the UKs best comedians.
 Many of these include collaborations with fellow Weirdo Joz Norris, whom he also has a Resonance FM radio show with, called Radio K.A.O.S named after the Roger Waters album.

 During the Coronavirus pandemic, Highton put his filmmaking and editing skills to use creating a string of viral videos.
 Most notably his stock footage recreations, where he recreates classic TV intros such as Pokémon and the Simpsons using nothing but stock footage.